HELLSNAKES/the-beautiful-bot/README.md

  - [ ] Make all the grade stats functional and render it on the card
  - [ ] Consider changing the cards from canvas based cards to SVG based cards for a higher quality images **(Optional)**
  - [ ] Add proper commands for all the features of the bot including a prefix.
- - [ ] Drawing the user's current global and country ranks in the user stats images
+ - [x] Drawing the user's current global and country ranks in the user stats images
  - [ ] Draw the pp, accuracy and hours played
  - [ ] Make background change randomly when generated (use osu's set of backgrounds)
+ - [ ] Design improvement to the beatmap card to include more valuable information (e.g. Mapper, Whether ranked or not, etc).

 ### Known bugs/Improvements
  - [x] Make the last star size change depending on the decimal exact difficulty